RobertCMonahan/Terminal-Password-Generator/README.md

   java -verison
   ```

-1. Download the Terminal-Text repository
+1. Download the Terminal-Password-Generator repository
 2. Unzip the repository
 3. Locate the password-gen.sh file and make it executable